cicwi/acquisition-geometry-specification/README.md

     dimension = 3
     ```

+In what follows, we will refer to the dimension as `D`.
 The complete header looks like e.g.:

 For 3D parallel beam: